Daily readings

 Friday, August 7, 2026

 Saint Sixtus II, Pope, and Companions, Martyrs/Saint Cajetan, Priest.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Sixtus II, Pope, and Companions, Martyrs/Saint Cajetan, Priest